seborbie/sp-permissions-audit/README.md

 ## Usage

 The intention is for this script to be called by a parent script that will pass in the required parameters.
 This allows you to run the script against multiple users and potentially multiple tenants.
 Below is an example of how you might call the script.
+This example assumes you've exported a list of users from Entra ID into a CSV file that would then get imported for the purpose of this script.

 ```powershell
 # audit.ps1 - Create in the same directory as Get-SharePointTenantPermissions.ps1